konflux-ci/konflux-ci/README.md

 ##### Setting up a Tenant Release Pipeline

 A `Tenant Release Pipeline` simply requires a `ReleasePlan` resource.
 The `ReleasePlan` resource includes a reference to the application that a development team wants to release, along with a specification of which `Pipeline` to execute.
-In addition, `Paramters` may be specified.
+In addition, `Parameters` may be specified.

 The process also requires permissions to be granted to the development environment `appstudio-pipeline` service account on several resources.